zscaler/zpa-terraform-consul-webinar/README.md

 For more info on Zscaler Private Access (ZPA), refer to the official [ZScaler documentation](https://help.zscaler.com/zpa).

-For more information about CTS, refer to the offical [CTS documentation](https://developer.hashicorp.com/consul/docs/nia).
+For more information about CTS, refer to the official [CTS documentation](https://developer.hashicorp.com/consul/docs/nia).

 #### Links and references